January 2025

 - privacy and data sharing: considerations in providing information to authorities - balancing privacy with safety - legal and ethical implications

-- international cooperation: building key global relationship - opportunities for UK leadership - regulatory consistency - private-public partnerships
+- international cooperation: building key global relationships - opportunities for UK leadership - regulatory consistency - private-public partnerships

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DBT; DfE; DSIT; HM Treasury; DoE, ROI; GLD; Home Office; Ofcom; DCEDIY, ROI; The Scottish Government; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from DBT; DfE; DSIT; DfC, NI; HM Treasury; DoE, ROI; GLD; Home Office; Ofcom; DCEDIY, ROI; The Scottish Government; and the Welsh Government.